tsgates/arch-wiki-markdown/wiki/Dell_XPS_M1330.md

 Ethernet Setup

-the ethernet card is recognized by the kernel, simply load the network module to use it, or use a connection manager (see Wireless Setup for a list of programs)
+the ethernet card is recognized by the kernel, simply load the network module to use it, or use a connection manager (see Wireless network configuration for a list of programs)

 Wireless Setup